whysumedh/os-hack/README.md

 ## 🔗 Hosted Apps

-- Check out the react API Interface we have created for this app: https://os-hack.vercel.app/
+- Check out the react API Interface we have created for this app: https://os-hack.vercel.app/ .(Please Make sure CORS policy is turned off before use)
 - Check out the Streamit App we have created for customizable image generation (Integrate your product and logos here): https://adcraft.streamlit.app/

 ## 🔗 Hosted APIs